ElMehdiSmiri/VerticalSlicesArchitecture/README.md

 ## Contributing

-We welcome contributions to make the C# Starter Kit even better!
+Contributions are welcome.
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create a feature branch.
 2. Make your changes and ensure that all tests pass.